edenspring/order-up/README.md

 The instructions aren't particularly clear here, but most of the unknown values in the given code can be gotten from `flask_login`.

+## Log out form
+Don't overthink the part about making the logout form go away.
+If current_user.is_anonymous holds the value of true, how can we take the opposite of that?

+## Menu model and data
+[SQLAlchemy Mappings][SQLAlchemy Mappings] may be useful when trying to figure out how to make your relationships on your model. `back_populates` is such a handy attribute to have access to!